SergiiPavlov/mini-crm-core/README.md

 You can embed a ready-made lead form widget on any external site.

 1. Make sure you have a Project with a known `slug` (for example `"demo"`).
+2. Get the project's `publicKey` (it is required for public widget requests).
-2. Your CRM backend must be accessible from the public internet (for example on Render).
+3. Your CRM backend must be accessible from the public internet (for example on Render).

 Then add this snippet to the client's site: